My Tokyo Guide

 Major railways in Tokyo take initiatives such as recommending avoiding rush hour and congested cabins.
 For details, please visit the official websites.

-Fixed-route and tour buses operating in Tokyo take initiatives such as displaying COVID-19 measures and limiting seating capacity.
+Fixed-route and tour buses operating in Tokyo take initiatives such as displaying signs showing countermeasures against infectious diseases.
 For details, please visit the official websites.

 Major taxis operating in Tokyo take initiatives such as opening the windows and using the air conditioner's fresh-air mode in combination to ventilate the vehicle and prevent infection.
 For details, please visit the official websites.